-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Needham telecommute to their jobs.
+Overall, about 8.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Needham is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Needham is a great place for families with children to consider.
+First of all, many other families with children live here, making Needham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Needham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Needham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Needham, however, the average commute to work is quite long.
 On average, people spend 31.44 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For the size of the town, public transportation in Needham is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Needham, the benefits are reduced air pollution and congestion on the highways.